Social Media Automation: What Is It, Why You Need It, +4 Tools

 Social media marketing services typically range anywhere from $1,000 per month to $5,000 per month — depending on how many platforms you have and if you plan to advertise on the platform — among other things.

-What are the best social media automation tools?
+What are the best social media marketing automation tools?

 Speaking of tools, let’s talk about four of our favorites: